atulravi/LBseries/README.md

 **V1.0.1**

-This is the second version with many major improvemnets but with the addition of different flaws
+This is the second changed version with many major improvemnets but with the addition of different flaws

 Pros: